-- a) read, understand and follow the syllabus and weekly schedule - b) follow all assignment, quiz and exam directions - c) Provide APSA citations in ALL written work (intext parenthetical citations) - d) actively read and reflect upon all assigned material and reference a combination of our sources not just the e-book or PPT or a reading but ALL relevant sources - e) take notes as you read and put the responses in your own words AND provide attribution with parenthetical citations - f) complete all assignments on time; make sure you contribute REGULARLY on Bb, forums, etc. YOU NEED TO BE LOGGED IN (either completing a quiz or journal entry or other assignment) at several times per week.
-In other words, do not do everything in one sitting but rather complete part of the week's work on one day and the rest on another or spread your work across the week as noted in the schedule (frequency of activity will differ based on how long the class term is; e.g., winter course is more intense) - g) study hard for each quiz and exam - h) make sure you have a reliable connection and computer when doing course work; BACK UP all files; send yourself an email copy of work; Note: technical issues occur all the time and so plan ahead - i) discuss your paper topic with me early on and often (if paper is assigned) - j) Ask questions if you need clarification on anything and any time; make an appointment to meet with me if you have any issues or need further clarification we can Zoom - k) When I provide feedback to you, implement my suggestions in the next assignment! - Many of my students have been non-majors and from all backgrounds and at all levels of their college career.
+- a) read, understand and follow the syllabus and weekly schedule - b) follow all assignment, quiz and exam directions - c) Provide APSA citations in ALL your responses on the reflections (parenthetical citations) - d) actively read and reflect upon all assigned material and reference a combination of our sources not just the e-book or PPT or a reading but ALL relevant sources - e) take notes as you read and put the responses in your own words AND provide attribution with parenthetical citations - f) complete all assignments on time; make sure you contribute REGULARLY on Bb, forums, etc. YOU NEED TO BE LOGGED IN (either completing a quiz or journal entry or other assignment) at several times per week.
+In other words, do not do everything in one sitting but rather complete part of the week's work on one day and the rest on another or spread your work across the week as noted in the schedule - g) study hard for each quiz and exam - h) make sure you have a reliable connection and computer when doing course work; BACK UP all files; send yourself an email copy of work; Note: technical issues occur all the time and so plan ahead - i) discuss your paper topic with me early on and often (if paper is assigned) - j) Ask questions if you need clarification on anything and any time; make an appointment to meet with me if you have any issues or need further clarification we can Zoom - k) When I provide feedback to you, implement my suggestions in the next assignment! - Many of my students have been non-majors and from all backgrounds and at all levels of their college career.
 Many of them have done well.
 You can too!
 Do not be overwhelmed, just follow the above guidelines and things will work out overall.